Create a multi-signature CCD transfer in the Desktop Wallet#

 Select Generate without signing.
 You can now export the transaction proposal.

-Generate and sign the transaction proposal on the Ledger#
+Generate and sign the transaction proposal on the LEDGER device#

-Connect the Ledger to the computer if you haven’t done so already.
+Connect the LEDGER device to the computer if you haven’t done so already.
 There’s a message saying Waiting for device.
 Please connect your Ledger.

-Enter your PIN code on the Ledger.
+Enter your PIN code on the LEDGER device.
 Press the buttons above the up and down arrows to choose a digit, and then press both buttons to select the digit.
 Press the right button to navigate to the Concordium app, and then press both buttons to open the app.
-The Ledger says Concordium is ready.
+The LEDGER device says Concordium is ready.
 Wait for the message in the Desktop Wallet saying Ledger Nano S is ready or Ledger Nano S Plus is ready.

 In the Desktop Wallet, verify that the Transaction details are as you intended, and then select I am sure that the proposed changes are correct.
 (If you’re not on the proposal page, go to Multi Signature Transactions -> Your proposed transactions, and then select the proposal you want to sign.)

 Select Generate and sign.

-The Ledger says Review Transaction.
+The LEDGER device says Review Transaction.
 Navigate to the right, till you see Sender and then an address.
 This is the address of the account you’re transferring CCD from.

 Continue navigating to the right.
-The Ledger shows the Amount you’re going to transfer.
+The LEDGER device shows the Amount you’re going to transfer.
 Navigate to the right.
-The Ledger says Recipient and shows the recipient’s address.
+The LEDGER device says Recipient and shows the recipient’s address.

-When you’ve navigated through and verified that the information is correct, the Ledger says Sign transaction.
+When you’ve navigated through and verified that the information is correct, the LEDGER device says Sign transaction.
 Press both buttons.

-The Ledger says Concordium is ready.
+The LEDGER device says Concordium is ready.
 In the Desktop Wallet, you can now see the details of the transaction proposal including how many signatures that are required before you can submit the transaction to the chain.

 Export a transaction proposal#